tregota/bulwan/README.md

 # bulwan
-Docker Container that connects to a server using SSH and redirects a port on it to local http services on your LAN.
+Docker container that connects to a server using SSH and redirects a port on it to local http services on your LAN.

 My first Go project so use it at your own peril.. :)